Heimvik/TTK4145_Real_time_programming/log/known_issues.md

 ```
 Aka we disallow backward information when a entry is reassigned.
 This fixes itself.

+Solution may be to let slave disconnect a period of time.

 ## DONE entries not removed when two masters present

 ### Context: